icecube/reco_processing/README.md

 - v3: again, i made a mistake in v2 with the hese selection.
 I should start from level2.
 I update the reco script, now I also run the SPEFit16 reco.
 I removed the bdt variables and other bullshit, will be in the hdf scripts from now.
 I only run a small subsample (100 files per flavor/energy) to check if I get the right event rate, followed by setting the late pulse cleaning off by setting a large residual argument (v4)
 - v4: See v3, I set a large --residual 100000 to turn off late pulse cleaning
 - v5: actual hese selection, all variables
-- v6: trying to fix problems with HESEMillipede fit
+- v6: trying to fix problems with HESEMillipede fit.
+- v7: still found a shitty performance of HESEMillipede fit in v6.
+I saw 2 other differences with Neha in the HESEMillipede Fit params.
+ExcludeDeepCore = False and I shouldnt have had a BrightDOMThreshold=args.bdthres=15.
+Let's try again.